Skip to main content

 1994 – Another addition to the Mount St. Louis chalet creating a new ski rental and repair shop, a new bar, improved food services, plus a gigantic sun deck on the south side of the chalet.
 Snowboarding was re-introduced to the resort, with a Snowboard Fun Park and Half Pipe at Moonstone.
 The rental fleet now totals 60 Burton and Sims Snowboards.

-1995 – Mount St. Louis Moonstone purchased a state of the art half pipe-grooming machine called a Pipe Dragon.
+1995 – Mount St. Louis Moonstone purchased a state-of-the-art half-pipe-grooming machine called a Pipe Dragon.

-1996 – Mount St. Louis Moonstone put on their moving hats again and moved 650,000 cubic meters of dirt to raise Moonstone’s peak another 50 feet .
-The Adventure Run was added and the Quad chair #5 was replaced with Ontario’s first high speed detachable six passenger chair “ The Adventure Express”
+1996 – Mount St. Louis Moonstone put on their moving hats again and moved 650,000 cubic meters of dirt to raise Moonstone’s peak another 50 feet.
+The Adventure Run was added and the Quad chair #5 was replaced with Ontario’s first high-speed detachable six-passenger chair “ The Adventure Express”

 1997 – Both snowboard parks were expanded upon, enlarging the half pipe on the Mount St. Louis side and expanding the slope and park area at Moonstone.
 The former Turkey Shoot quad chair was relocated to the park at Moonstone with the new name “Outback Quad”.
 More capacity was again added to the snowmaking, increasing the pumping capacity to 5,100 gallons per minute.
-Purchased fifth grooming machine, so this will allow one groomer to be dedicated to the snowboard park.
+Purchased a fifth grooming machine, so this will allow one groomer to be dedicated to the snowboard park.

 1998 – Creating a new terrain park to the right of the Outback.
 The Mount St. Louis learning area was enlarged and purchased our first Magic Carpet to service this area.
 Mount St. Louis Moonstone now had 37 slopes with 14 lifts.
 The Mount St. Louis kitchen and cafeteria areas were also remodeled.